liaw2019/liaw2019.github.io/_projects/ubie-case-study.md

 Ubie addresses a common healthcare access problem as traditional clinic visits don’t work for everyone.
 The app targets two distinct user groups facing barriers in seeking care:

 1. **Time-constrained users** include busy professionals juggling work demands, parents managing young children, and elderly or rural residents with limited access to medical facilities.
 These people usually face difficulty to visit in-person during clinic hours, and need healthcare solutions that fit their schedules and physical limitations
-2. **Decision-uncertain users** represent a second critical group - people experiencing symptoms but unsure whether it warrants a hospital visit or which specialist to consult.
+2. **Decision-uncertain users** represent a second critical group - people experiencing symptoms but unsure whether it warrants a hospital visit or which speci-list to consult.
 For these users, Ubie’s symptoms checker together with Ask Doctors forum provide crucial guidance before they commit time and resources to in-person consultation

 These two user segments tie to two key services/ monetization route in Ubie - online consultation and Ask Doctor forum.